 Projects

 Attendees will participate in projects that require them to analyze data and visualize results.
-Individual projects introduce fundamental computer skills and provide students with an understanding of a variety of computer applications.
-During the program, students will become familiar with spreadsheet and presentation software.
+Individual projects introduce fundamental computer skills and provide students with an understanding of various computer applications.
+During the program, students will become familiar with real-time data and presentation software.
 Read more about these projects.

 Example Recreational Activities